 When a pile of black powder is ignited it noiselessly produces white smoke which actually consists of tiny suspended particles of carbon.
 If the same powder is sealed inside a cardboard tube and ignited, it produces a bang!
 The noise is created by the rapid generation of a gas at a high temperature which in turn causes the surrounding air to move quickly at the speed of sound.
 This is a firecracker!
 Light the same powder after it has been compressed into a tube with one end open and we have a rocket.

 A typical firework is a rocket in combination with a firecracker.
 When the rocket is ignited, the hot gases generated by the burning black powder are jetted out the open end propelling the vehicle skyward.
 A timed fuse ignites the gunpowder in the "firecracker" part at an appropriate height and we hear noise and see smoke.
 But what about the sparks and colours?

 In order to appreciate the color of fireworks, we have to understand a little about the nature of light and energy.
 When substances are heated, they absorb some of the heat and get hot.
 The absorbed energy can then be released in the form of light.
 That's why a burner on the stove glows red hot!
 If you have trouble relating to light as a form of energy just think about what happens to skin exposed to the ultraviolet light of the sun!

-So now when you are out there getting a bang out of the fireworks on Canada Day, you can appreciate the wizardry of the white sparkles and the ingenuity of the red, yellow and green bursts.
+So the next time you are able to witness the wonderful spectacle of fireworks, you can appreciate the wizardry of the white sparkles and the ingenuity of the red, yellow, and green bursts.
 But if you see a deep blue explosion, you'll know that somebody really got the chemistry right!